fjossinet/RNArtistCore/README.md

 ***From a file***

-You don't need to provide any rna element, it will be constructed automatically from the data stored in the file.
+You don't need to provide any ```rna``` element, it will be constructed automatically from the data stored in the file.

 To be able to use the PDB format, you need to have the RNAVIEW algorithm installed with the [Docker container assemble2](https://hub.docker.com/r/fjossinet/assemble2/).
 RNArtistCore will delegate to RNAVIEW the annotation of the 3D structure into a 2D.

 The parameters available are:
 * **file**: the absolute path and the name of your file
+* **name**: if the file contains several molecular chains, this parameter allows to precise the one needed.

 Examples:
 ```kotlin